bennygdev/rewwwind/README.md

 - Overview
     - Shows customer related data and metrics on a dashboard using ChartJS (Only viewable for Customers)
     - Shows admin related data and metrics on a dashboard using ChartJS (Only viewable for Admins, Owners)
+- Profile Page
+    - Shows user's recent orders
+    - Has a product recommendation algorithm that recommends products based on user's order history
 - User Settings
     - Edit personal information
         - Edit personal particulars, including profile picture